 Kaspersky VPN Pricing

-You can try out Kaspersky’s VPN for free for a week; however, with a daily data limit of 200 MB, your activities might be limited.
+You can try out Kaspersky’s VPN for free forever; however, with a daily data limit of 200 MB, your activities might be limited.
 Plus, there will be no kill switch, no Netflix access, and no access to premium servers.
-Still, this is a great way to test out Kaspersky on one device.
+Still, this is a great way to test out Kaspersky on one device; another option is to read our Kaspersky VPN review to get a taste for our experience of testing it out for a period of six months.
+Or, you can try out their premium service for free for a week.

 |Netflix Access||X||✓* in U.S and U.K||✓* in U.S and U.K|